Rhoton-de Oliveira Treatment Advances in Neurology and Functional Neurosurgery for Movement Disorders, Epilepsy & Headache 2026

 $850.00

-Mayo Clinic: Rhoton-de Oliveira Treatment Advances in Neurology and Functional Neurosurgery for Movement Disorders, Epilepsy, and Headache 2026
+Mayo Clinic: Rhoton-de Oliveira Treatment Advances in Neurology and Functional Neurosurgery for Movement Disorders, Epilepsy & Headache 2026 Course

-Mayo Clinic Florida – Kinne Auditorium & Simulation Center
+Mayo Clinic Florida – Kinne Auditorium (on the first floor of the Cannaday Building) & Simulation Center (on the eighth floor of the Stabile North Building)

 Thursday, June 4, 2026